ziqian98/ziqian98.github.io/_pages/about.md

   * Implemented a **dynamic memory allocator library** in C including malloc, free, calloc, realloc features.

-* ### Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network
+* Project 1: ### Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network

 > #key1 #key2

-  Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.
+  Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.

+  * Publications
+    * **Ziqian Luo**, "Knowledge-guided Aspect-based Summarization," Proc. of the International Conference on Communications, Computing and Artificial Intelligence **CCCAI**, June, 2023.
+    * **Ziqian Luo**, Hua Xu, Feiyang Chen, “Audio Sentiment Analysis by Heterogeneous Signal Features Learned from Utterance-Based Parallel Neural Network,” Proc. of the Thirty-third **AAAI**, Honolulu, Jan.
+2019.

+* Project 2: ### Audio Sentiment Analysis by a Parallel and Utterance-Dependent Deep Learning Network

+> #key1 #key2

+  Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.Designed a parallel network based on utterance-dependent LSTM and CNN for audio sentiment analysis.

+  * Publications
     * **Ziqian Luo**, "Knowledge-guided Aspect-based Summarization," Proc. of the International Conference on Communications, Computing and Artificial Intelligence **CCCAI**, June, 2023.
     * **Ziqian Luo**, Hua Xu, Feiyang Chen, “Audio Sentiment Analysis by Heterogeneous Signal Features Learned from Utterance-Based Parallel Neural Network,” Proc. of the Thirty-third **AAAI**, Honolulu, Jan.
 2019.

 * **Ziqian Luo**, Xiangrui Zeng, Min Xu, “Deep Learning-Based Strategy For Macromolecules Classification with Imbalanced Data from Cellular Electron Cryotomography,” Proc. of **IJCNN**’19, Budapest, Jul.
 2019.